 Two projects make one unit

-The two project areas Hästkullen and Björnlandhöjden have very good wind conditions andand have been carefully chosen because of their exceptional allocation among several areas throughout Sweden.
+The two wind farm areas Hästkullen and Björnlandhöjden have very good wind conditions and have been carefully chosen because of their exceptional location among several areas throughout Sweden.

 How much power is produced?

-When both farms are consctructed, with 73 turbines on Hästkullen and 41 on Björnlandhöjden, the turbines of 475 MW together will deliver almost 1.7 TWh every year.
-As much as Västernorrland consumes in one year!
+With 73 turbines on Hästkullen and 41 on Björnlandhöjden, the wind farm will deliver almost 1.7 TWh every year.

 Number of turbines - 114 st

-Nordex' latest turbine technology with 3.9-4.5 MW, with rotor diameter of 130-150 m, is used in the project.
-This means the turbines are acutally sweeping over an area larger than a soccer field!
+State of the art turbine technology with a turbine capacity ranging between 3.9-4.5 MW per turbine, and with rotor diameters of 131-149 m, is used in the project.
+This means the turbines are sweeping over an area larger than a soccer field!

 Turbine height - max 220 m

-The turbines will be 220 m at the highest point, meaning they are almost 50% higher than the pyramids in Giza, Egypt.
-This means they reach stable winds and can produce more power.
+The turbines are 220 m at the highest point.
+This means that they reach 150-200 m above the forest where they reach stable winds and can produce more power.

 Why was the windfarm built?

 Sweden has the goal to become the first fossil free welfare state.
-Wind power will have a great role in this, since it's a solid power head fully equipped for Swedish conditions!
-Measured in reduced coal energy, wind power reduces emissions equivalent to the emissions from 360 000 cars for an entire year!
+Wind power will have a great role in this, since it's a solid power source fully equipped for Swedish conditions!
+Measured in reduced coal energy, the electricity from Nysäter reduces emissions equivalent to the emissions from 360 000 cars for an entire year!
 This has considerable impact and is a big step in the right direction for the climate!

-The wind farm is built by Nysäter Wind AB, which is owned to 80% by Energy Infrastructure Parners, former Credit Suisse Energy Infrastructure Partners, and to 20% of RWE Renewables Sweden AB.
-RWE Renewables will also operate and maintain the windfarm when completed.
-Nysäter Wind AB has given the German wind power manufacturer Nordex the mission to build the entire windfarm, which includes building of roads and other infrastructure, foundations, erection of turbines and connection to the electricity grid.
-RWE Renewables Sweden has been asigned to be the owners representative on site.
+The wind farm was built by Nysäter Wind AB, which is owned to 80% by Energy Infrastructure Partners, and to 20% of RWE Renewables Sweden AB.
+RWE Renewables has also been contracted to operate and maintain the windfarm.
+The entire construction of the wind farm, including building of roads and other infrastructure, foundations, erection of turbines and connection to the electricity grid was contracted to German wind turbine manufacturer Nordex.